Ocean-facing retreat in the unspoilt western Algarve: 4 self-catering apartments (sleeping 2-4) with an array of opt-in adventures”

 - Restaurants nearby

-Each day there's a different activity on offer, guided by Lucy or Sean.
+Most mornings there is a different activity on offer, guided by Lucy or Sean.
+You can also make requests if there's anything you're especially keen to do.
 They can be adapted for all ages, abilities and levels of adventure.
-Sometimes you will be part of a group (max 6), other times it will be just you and your guide.
+Sometimes you will be part of a small group, other times it will be just you and your guide.
 It's all bespoke and very flexible.

-- Mountain bike through rural valleys, grassy meadows and downhill trails
+- Mountain bike through rural valleys, grassy meadows and coastal trails

-- Try paddleboarding along a gentle river or secret beaches along the coast; great for core, balance and body strength
+- Try paddleboarding the lagoon or between secret beaches along the coast; great for core, balance and body strength

-- Boost your fitness levels with Lucy's Wild Gym sessions; from sunrise bootcamps on the beach to guided runs and poolside yoga
+- Boost your fitness levels with Lucy's Sunrise sessions; from morning bootcamps on the beach to guided runs and poolside pilates

 - Chill by the pool or in your private garden

 - Follow one of Lucy's Self Guided Explore Tours, exploring lesser known beauty spots and beaches in the Natural Park